firstone/av-remote-poly/POLYGLOT_CONFIG.md

 ### Configure devices

 For each device you have, click Add for appropriate device type and configure devices parameters.
-Usually only *host name* is needed. *description* is optional but will help in ISY Admin Console.
+Usually only *host name* is needed. *description* is optional but will help in IoX Admin Console.

 After changing parameters, run *Re-Discover* command in AVRemote controller or restart AVRemote.

+### Shield

+In order to see or set activies in *Inputs* node, send *Get Apps List* command and restart IoX Admin Console.

 ### Chromecast